Battlefield Hardline: Gameplay

 Visceral Games ratified that the single-player campaign will not be linear and promised to deliver a better one than the predecessors.
 The campaign features episodic crime dramas where choices will change situational outcomes and gameplay experiences.
-As a cop, players can use multiple police gadgets and personal equipments.
-The police badge can be used in ordering criminals to lay down their weapons, the scanner is used to stake out a situation, identify high-value targets, log evidences, tag alarms, and mark other threats.
+As a cop, players can use multiple police gadgets and personal equipment.
+The police badge can be used to order criminals to lay down their weapons, the scanner is used to stake out a situation, identify high-value targets, log evidences, tag alarms, and mark other threats.
 To slip past unnoticed, players can use bullet cases to distract enemies.

 Synopsis

 Setting

 Miami is embroiled in a drug war and Officer Nicholas "Nick" Mendoza (voiced by Philip Anthony-Rodriguez, motion captured by Nicholas Gonzalez) has just made detective.
 Alongside his partner, veteran detective Khai Minh Dao (Kelly Hu), he follows the drug supply chain from the streets to the source.
 In a series of increasingly off-the-books cases, the two detectives come to realize that power and corruption can affect both sides of the law.